anand-adroid/DatasheetCRD/ANALYSIS_RISK_PREDICTION_TASKS.md

 ![Sepsis Mortality in Relation to Ethnicity/Insurance: Figure illustrates the % mortality among sepsis patients by depicting the variations in mortality across different ethnic groups and insurance categories, with Label 0 denoting the alive patients and Label 1 indicating the deceased.](https://raw.githubusercontent.com/anand-adroid/Datasheet_for_CRD.io/main/Images/Sepsis%20Dead%20V%20alive%20based%20on%20Insurance%20and%20race%20percentage%20grouped%20horizontal%20bar%20chart%20(1).jpg)
-*Figure 2: Sepsis Mortality in Relation to Ethnicity/Insurance: Figure illustrates the % mortality among sepsis patients by depicting the variations in mortality across different ethnic groups and insurance categories, with Label 0 denoting the alive patients and Label 1 indicating the deceased.*
+*Figure 2: Sepsis Mortality in Relation to Ethnicity/Insurance: Figure illustrates the % mortality among sepsis patients by depicting the variations in mortality across different ethnic groups and insurance categories, with Label 0 denoting the alive patients and Label 1 indicating the deceased*

 **The mortality rate analysis** \